AIGenX-Solutions/iscc-website/README.md

-# International Shepards Christian Coalition Website
+# International Apostalic Christian Coalition Website

 A modern, responsive website built with Next.js and TypeScript for the International Shepards Christian Coalition.